prototypefund/civilmrcc-onefleet/README.md

 **NOTE**: The option `-d` means the the containers will be started in a "detached mode", meaning they will keep running even if the user session is closed.

+To update the prod environment first pull a new docker image with `docker pull registry.gitlab.com/niczem/onefleet/master` and then execute the deployment command again.

 ### Compiles and minifies for production
 ```
 docker-compose exec app npm run build